-On 04 October Frank Dowding gave a talk entitled Exploring Mars, at the Guernsey Museum, in association with the Photographic Festival exhibition.
+On 04 October Frank Dowding gave a talk entitled Exploring Mars, at the Guernsey Museum, in association with the Photographic Festival’s exhibition artistic exhibition by Xavier Barral: Mars a photographic exploration.

 On 19 July we enjoyed a lecture entitled The Sun and Climate Change by Dr Robin Catchpole of the Institute of Astronomy, Cambridge.